benleong94/Sudoku-Solver-Python/FinalProduct/MarketingPlan.md

 # Competition

 * The other products on the market are Sudoku solvers.
 They simply accept a Sudoku grid, solve it with an algorithm and display the answer.
 Our product differs from them in a few ways.
 Firstly, our program can analyze algorithms by calculating the number of tries, errors and time taken to solve the Sudoku grid.
 Secondly, it can provides a report that compares between different algorithms.
-Thirdly, it can generate a new Sudoku level based on given parameters, and allows the user to choose an easier or harder Sudoku grid,
+Thirdly, it can generate a new Sudoku level based on given parameters, and allows the user to choose an easier or harder Sudoku grid.

 # Product, Price, Promotion, Place

-* For Product, Smart game solver and Game levels generator are the main features included in our product.
-The Smart game solver can generate a report to a player that compares two different algorithms by analyzing the number of attempts, errors, and time required to solve the Sudoku grid.
-At the same time, the Game level generator can create a new Sudoku level for the player after on either easy or more difficult sudoku grid based from the analytic report.
-These two features will assist a player in gaining confidence in solving the game and thus increase our product demand.
+* For Product, Smart game solver and Game Level Generator are the main features included in our product.
+The SGS can generate a report to a player that compares two different algorithms by analyzing the number of attempts, errors, and time required to solve the Sudoku grid.
+At the same time, the GLG can create a new Sudoku level for the player after selecting either an easy or more difficult sudoku grid based on the analytic report.
+These two features will assist the player in gaining confidence in solving the game and thus increase our product demand.

 * For Price, our product will be accessible in the app store or play store with an in-game advertisement, and As a method of revenue generation, in-game advertising involves the sale of ad space in our product.